Naifeng/moma/README.md

 ```
 Supported input bit-widths are 128, 256, 384, and 768.

 If you are running the code in this repository on one of the three platforms detailed in the paper (H100, V100, RTX 4090), you can enable platform-specific performance tuning by using the `-p` option.
-For example, to reproduce the MoMA results in Figure 3a on an H100, run:
+For example, to benchmark MoMA-based NTTs on an H100, run:
 ```
 bash ./benchmark.sh -d 128 -p h100
 ```